-One thing you should always budget for is a valuation report of the premium you need to pay from a specialist surveyor plenty of experience of enfranchisement.
-Getting a report from the wrong surveyor, or doing without such specialist valuation entirely could cost you dear – here at Bonallack and Bishop, we have developed a panel of valuers who regularly carry out lease extension and enfranchisement valuations and who really know what they’re doing – and we are happy to instruct one of those on your behalf.
+One thing you should always budget for is a valuation report of the premium you need to pay from a specialist surveyor with plenty of experience of enfranchisement.
+Getting a report from the wrong surveyor, or doing without such specialist valuation entirely could cost you dear.
+Here at Bonallack & Bishop, we have developed a panel of valuers who regularly carry out lease extension and enfranchisement valuations and who really know what they’re doing.
+And we are happy to instruct one of those on your behalf.

 - The legal costs of enfranchising

 You will have to pay your solicitors costs.
 These include the cost of serving notice on the current freeholder, setting up a new company to manage the freehold, the cost of transferring the freehold to that new company and preparing new leases.
-It’s also unlikely, but not impossible, that you may have to pay for additional legal costs for representation at the 1st Tier Property Tribunal if your freeholder is uncooperative and reluctant to sell you the freehold of your block
+It’s unlikely, but not impossible, that you may have to pay for additional legal costs for representation at the First Tier Property Tribunal if your freeholder is uncooperative and reluctant to sell you the freehold of your block.

 - Costs of the new freehold company

-Selling your flat during enfranchisement
+Selling your leasehold flat during enfranchisement

 It is possible to sell your flat whilst in the process of leasehold or collective enfranchisement – as buying your freehold is more commonly known.
-However if you have already signed the participation agreement you will need the buyer of your flat to buy out your share of the purchase cost.
+However, if you have already signed the participation agreement you will need the buyer of your flat to buy out your share of the purchase cost.
 Owning part of the freehold is usually very attractive to prospective buyers.

 Extending your lease as a freeholder